Unsecured guarantor loan: History

-Although guarantor loans are a relatively recent to the unsecured loan market, at least since the 2007–2008 financial crisis, it was not uncommon for people to be asked to provide a guarantor to co-sign other forms of financial agreement.
+Although guarantor loans are a relatively recent to the unsecured loan market, at least since the 2008 financial crisis, it was not uncommon for people to be asked to provide a guarantor to co-sign other forms of financial agreement.
 Such as in residential letting contracts, where young people without previous references were often required to provide a guarantor and in the mortgage industry, where guarantors are often used to help people obtain a mortgage when they would otherwise be declined due to being considered a credit risk.

-Since the global financial crisis that started in 2008 there has been rapid growth in a whole range of personal loans such as guarantor loans that might be classed as alternative loans.
+Since the 2008 financial crisis, there has been rapid growth in a whole range of personal loans such as guarantor loans that might be classed as alternative loans.
 These are loans that are not obtained through the traditional sources of mainstream banks or other lending institutions such as credit unions or building societies but more typically through loan brokers and niche lenders.
 There are many reasons why people are increasingly choosing less conventional borrowing but the biggest two, by far are lack of availability and cost.

 The strict lending criteria implemented since 2008 means that anyone with no credit history or an imperfect credit history either cannot secure a bank loan at all or will only be able to secure one at a high rate of interest.

 However, guarantor loans are by no means a panacea for this situation - they themselves have high interest rates significantly above standard personal loans (albeit over shorter time periods) and pose a risk to the guarantor who may not be aware of the full extent of the commitment they are undertaking.
 Anyone being asked to act as a guarantor on a loan should ensure they fully understand their own liability.

 These loans are sometimes used by angel investors to help out startup companies where the investor is unwilling or unable to provide direct funding.

+United Kingdom

+Growth of the sector

+The UK guarantor loan market grew rapidly following the 2008 financial crisis, as tighter mainstream lending criteria left millions of consumers unable to access bank loans.
+By 2018, the sector was serving over 150,000 customers, with Amigo Loans dominating the market with an estimated 88% share.
+Other significant lenders included TFS Loans, George Banco (owned by Non-Standard Finance), Buddy Loans and TrustTwo.

+Amigo Loans was floated on the London Stock Exchange in June 2018 with a valuation of £1.3 billion, making it one of the largest sub-prime consumer finance companies in the UK at the time.